kienpt/blog/_posts/2018-04-08-grow_strawberries-at-home.markdown

 ---
 [Strawberries again top 2018's 'Dirty Dozen' fruits and veggies](https://www.cnn.com/2018/04/10/health/2018-dirty-dozen-fruits-and-veggies-ewg/index.html).
 Well, I am growing my own straberry this summer and want to share the process in this post.
-First, I summarize some basic information about straberry plants, then I will update how my plants grow.
+Let start with some basic information about straberry plants, then I will update how my plants grow.

 Straberry plant
 ---------------